leepanter/MSproject_RBC/README.md

   * Papers that should be referenced, orininal source material, and additional information sources used throughout the project
 * Presentation:
   * PDF formats of Slides presented at various times throughout the course of the semester
-* Scripts: See Below
+* Scripts
+  * Distinct method subdirectories corresponding to the method by which a model was fit, or summary folders (data or model summary)
 * Timelines:
-  * Idealized goals for the project, originally organized when the project was just beginning
+  * Goals for the project, originally organized when the project was just beginning

-### Futher Information (not finished):
+### Directories
 * /Data
   * /InitialData
   * /PostFilterData